💠 Comunitatea Abheda

 We have as a background a state of interiorization.

-We close the eyes, we approach the legs, with the feet parallel (without touching), keeping the body straight, with the spine straight.
+We close our eyes, bring our legs together, with the soles parallel (without touching), keeping the body straight, with the spine straight.

-We put aside the worries and concerns of the day, we seek to be present (with mind and soul) and to relate to a state of sacredness, of holiness,as if we were in a temple.
+We leave aside the worries and concerns of the day, we aim to be present (with mind and soul) and to relate to a state of sacredness, of holiness, as if we were in a temple.

 We focus on the state with intensity, amplifying it.

--disregarding the value of the position due to its apparent simplicity
+– disregard of the value of posture due to its apparent simplicity

 -lack of inner focus, as indicated.